The following article gives information about diabetes and what causes it.

 There are number of foods and herbs that can assist in controlling the blood sugar levels.

-Some well known herbs to help you:
+Some well known herbs and foods to help you:

 Scientific studies have shown that onions reduce blood sugar levels for longer periods than insulin, but more slowly.
 Ensure you have plenty in your diet.
 Onions are best eaten raw as cooking partially destroys its active compounds, which are contained in a highly volatile oil.
 Like onions, garlic has a significant ability to control blood sugar levels.
 Garlic has a strong odour so take as a tincture or other supplement.
 Either way try to ensure your diet is rich in garlic.